cw118/git-practice/README.md

 - `git checkout`: manipulate branches of the repository you're in.
 See some possible arguments below:
   - `-b <branch-name>`: create and switch to a new branch named (whatever you type as) `<branch-name>`
   - `<branch-name>`: switch to the branch named `<branch-name>`
     - > If you press the `tab` key, Git will also suggest/autocomplete the name of an existing branch based on what you've typed so far.
-For example, if there's a `main` and a `feature-readme-update` branch, you could type `git checkout ` then start typing "feature", then press `tab` for Git to autocomplete.
+For example, if there's a `main` and a `feature-readme-update` branch, you could type `git checkout` then start typing "feature", then press `tab` for Git to autocomplete.
 - `git diff`: shows the changes that have been made by comparing two versions of your code *(shows the **diff**erence between the lines of your files)*
   - Argument `<branch-name>`: shows the diff between the current branch and `<branch-name>`
 - `git merge`: merge branches (update one branch with changes made in another)
   - Argument `<branch-name>`: merges `<branch-name>` into the current branch
+- `git stash`: stash your changes on the current branch to return to later
+  - Stashing can be especially useful if you'd like to switch to another branch without bringing your current changes to that branch, and also without losing those edits before switching — Git essentially stores your changes (**stash**es them away) on your current branch, after which you can safely switch to a different branch; you can then restore those stashed changes when you return *(see below)*.
+  - `git stash pop`: restore your stashed changes (bring/"pop" them out from their stash)

 ### Merge conflicts